jazzypants1989/astro-docs-template/README.md

 ## Known Issues

+- The mobile design is awful and breaks.
+It worked better two days ago before I shifted things around.

 - The active page in the Table of Contents is not highlighted.
 It works in dev, but not in production.
 I'm not sure why.
 I'm sure it's something simple, but I only just noticed it.
 I'll fix it eventually.

 ## Credits